titon/framework/docs/en/packages/io/bundles.md

 $bundle->addPaths('foo', Vector {'blog/foo/', 'forum/foo/'});
 ```

-Catalog files should only contain data that can be converted into collections.
+Catalog files should only contain data that can be converted into a map.
 For example,
 a PHP file should return an array of key-value pairs.

 ## Using Readers ##